 Year 2019 will go down as one of the momentous years in my life.
-It was a year when i did something, which will take a long time to better, in terms of KINDNESS.
+It was a year when I did something that will take a long time for me to better, in terms of KINDNESS.

 So this one, was act 9, my biggest ever act of kindness.

 It was an unusually warm weekend in March 2019 at the Jharsa Chowk traffic signal in Gurgaon.
 Almost approaching noon, I was keen to get home for lunch when I was at the signal junction, waiting for the light to turn green.